cortega26/polla/README.md

 - The script is set up to use a specific Google Sheet and range.
 This can be adjusted in the code as necessary.
 - The script is set up to run after every draw of the lottery, which occurs three times a week: using GitHub Actions and cron the script is set to run at a specified time, ensuring that the data in the spreadsheet is always up to date.
 - The script is set up to run in headless mode, meaning that the Chrome window will not be visible.
 This can be adjusted in the code as necessary.
-- The script is set up to only scrape the prizes and update the relevant values in the Google Sheet.
-If additional information is desired, the code can be adjusted as necessary.